Rachel Mitchell’s Kavanaugh Report Just Tells Republicans What They Want to Hear

 With that out of the way, very little of what she writes is the work product of a serious sex-crimes prosecutor.
 For one, she limits herself to the small universe of facts known to the Senate: Ford’s allegations and testimony, Kavanaugh’s categorical denials, the polygraph test, the original Washington Post story, and the smattering of letters from alleged fact witnesses who have contacted the Committee, none of whom were called before it to testify under oath.
 Based on that universe, Mitchell concludes: “I do not think that a reasonable prosecutor would bring this case based on the evidence before the Committee.
 Nor do I believe that this evidence is sufficient to satisfy the preponderance-of-the-evidence standard.”

-Though that last bit of legalese doesn’t really apply to Senate confirmation hearings, there’s a kernel of truth in Mitchell’s bottom-line, intentional or not.
+Though that last bit of legalese doesn’t really apply to Senate confirmation hearings, there’s a kernel of truth in Mitchell’s bottom line, intentional or not.
 The real reason no reasonable sex-crimes prosecutor would bring a case against Kavanaugh is that no reasonable sex-crimes prosecutor would even dare seek charges without first doing her due diligence — talk to every possible fact witness, pursue leads, reconstruct the scene of the incident, collect forensic evidence if available.
 None of this was done by the Senate Judiciary Committee so it’s madness to subject last week’s hearing and record to the familiar standards of proof that apply in American courtrooms.

 What Mitchell’s memorandum to Senate Republicans does, more than anything else, is poke holes in Ford’s recollection.
 In that sense, the document tells the senators most interested in seeing Kavanaugh’s confirmation succeed exactly what they want to hear: that Ford is unreliable.
 That she can’t recall who drove her or picked her up from the party where the alleged sexual assault occurred.
 That there are minor inconsistencies with what she told her therapist, her congresswoman, or the Post about the incident.
 That she didn’t disclose Kavanaugh’s name until she came forward with the allegations.
 By putting the onus on Ford to get all her ducks in a row and make perfect sense of her own story, Mitchell demands of Ford what no reasonable prosecutor would ever demand of an alleged victim calling for a full and fair investigation.